deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-14/aa-working-w-vc-mvc-projects.md

 ## Understanding MVC Conventions
 There are two kinds of conventions in an MVC project: *Web Application MVC Project Structure* [[1]](https://learn.microsoft.com/en-us/previous-versions/aspnet/dd410120(v=vs.100)) and *Convention over Configuration*.

 The *Web Application MVC Project Structure* convention is not an obligation but a suggestion.
-As seen in Table 14-1, each file goes to a specific place, for example, JavaScript file goes to Scripts folder.
-It is free to place JavaScript files in anywhere, but *Scripts* is the place other MVC developers would expect to find them, and where *NuGet packages* will install them.
+As seen in Table 14-1, each file goes to a specific place, for example, controllers classes go to the *Controllers* folder.
+It is free to put controllers classes anywhere, but *Controllers* folder is where other MVC developers would expect to find them, and the MVC framework will assossiate them with views files using *Convention over configuration*

 The other kind of convention is the *Convention over Configuration - [CoC](https://devopedia.org/convention-over-configuration)*.
 That means just following a *naming convention* for the files (controllers and views for example), and everything will work.
 The following sections explain the conventions that are used in place of configuration.